 Founded in 2009, GO Public Schools Oakland (GO) supports a coalition of Oakland families, students, teachers, principals, community, and civic leaders united around a positive, student-centered vision for public education in Oakland.
 GO provides leadership, advocacy, and information to continue the successful education reforms in Oakland, further empower Oaklanders to influence education policy, and ensure that all students have access to quality school options in their neighborhood and throughout the city.

 Lighthouse Community Charter Schools are dedicated to preparing students for college or a career of their choice by equipping each child and youth with the skills, knowledge, and tools to be a self-motivated, competent, lifelong learner.
 Since the founding of its first school in 2002, Lighthouse has demonstrably made an impact on student lives.
-With college and life success their ultimate goal, 95 percent of Lighthouse graduates gain acceptance to four-year colleges or universities and of those students, 90 percent will be the first in their families to attend college.
+With college and life success as their ultimate goal, 95 percent of Lighthouse graduates gain acceptance to four-year colleges or universities, and of those students, 90 percent will be the first in their families to attend college.
 Due in part to the success of its first school, Lighthouse is moving forward with plans to replicate its education model to serve students furthest from opportunity by adding two new campuses over the next five years.

 Founded in 2015 as a spinoff from the NewSchools Venture Fund, Educate78 exists to ensure that every student, in all 78 square miles of Oakland, has access to world-class public schools.
 Educate 78 serves as a critical partner through their informed giving for quality schools development and in operating a school design lab, which provides tools, technical assistance, training, and coaching to both new charter school developers as well as district redesign teams.